-If you’re a creative critical thinker who’s interested in coding and web design, then Kenzie Academy's UX Design program and a career as a UX designer may be a fulfilling path for you.
+If you’re a creative critical thinker who’s interested in coding and web design, then the Kenzie Academy UX Design program from Southern New Hampshire University and a career as a UX designer may be a fulfilling path for you.
 The UX Design program teaches the design thinking process of research, iteration, prototyping and testing.

 - Perform user research and empathize with the user